ptrish12/everylot_mad/README.md

 Creating a new Twitter account should be straightforward.
 To create a Twitter app, register at [developer.twitter.com/apps](http://developer.twitter.com/apps).
 Once you have an app, you'll need to register your account with the app.
 [Twitter has details](https://dev.twitter.com/oauth/overview/application-owner-access-tokens) on that process.

+The Twitter developer dashboard calls the app keys "API key and secret" and the user keys "access token and secret".

 Once you have the keys, save them in a file called `bots.yaml` that looks like this:

 ```yaml